auth0-samples/auth0-express-webapp-sample/01-Login/README.md

 mv .env-sample .env
 ```

-Run the app:
+3. Run the sample app:

 ```bash
 npm start
 ```

-The app will be served at `localhost:3000`.
+The sample app will be served at `localhost:3000`.

 ## Support + Feedback